jcm802/iceland/README.md

 === Objectives ===

-This is a project considered for future development, where it could have fuller functionality.
+This is a project considered for future development.

 Features could include a shop with e-commerce capability, login and sign up for people to review and comment on places they have visited.
-Also, booking through an external travel and an explore page featuring an interactive map is also considered.
+Also, booking through an external travel agency and an explore page featuring an interactive map is also considered.

 === Wireframe ===